this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 This limit will be applied after any Gateway-level or API-level size limits; in keeping with the other size limit options provided by Tyk, this value is given in bytes.

 #### Using the Tyk Dashboard
-To enforce a request size limit for a specific API endpoint, you will use from your API Endpoint Designer:
+You can enforce a request size limit for a specific API endpoint using the API Endpoint Designer:

 1. Click **ADD ENDPOINT**.